 - Elective modules from the FAU range – Modules B5 and B28 in the B.Sc.
 CEP and modules M12 and M13 in the M.Sc.
 CEP.

 - In principle, all FAU modules are open to you for the elective module that are approved for guest students or for which the lecturer declares his/her agreement.
-There are many offers for this in UnivIS, see Course Catalogue under “Key Qualifications” and/or “Faculty of Engineering” under “Lectures for all students of the Faculty of Engineering“.
+The courses can be found in Campo under “Allgemeiner Wahlbereich inklusive Schlüsselbereiche und Sprachkurse”.
+Since Campo is not complete concerning the FAU-wide electives, you can have a look into the old UnivIS system in the Course Catalogue under “Key Qualifications” and/or “Faculty of Engineering” under “Lectures for all students of the Faculty of Engineering“.